Best holiday rental deals in Somerset

 FAQs: Holiday Rentals & Lettings in Somerset

-When visiting Somerset it is necessary to think ahead, as 74% of rentals are usually booked, according to last year's data.
+So you don't run out of accommodation options in Somerset, we recommend you to think ahead, as 72% of rentals are usually booked, according to last year's data.

 In 2019, the months with the largest number of accommodations available in Somerset were May, January, and April with average availabilities of 52.2%, 47% and 45.5%, respectively.